slicer69/doas/README.md

 #### macOS

-To build `doas`, you'll need to have Xcode Command Line Tools, as well as install and symlink `byacc`:
+To build `doas`, you'll need to have Xcode Command Line Tools, and use `bison` instead of `byacc`:

-    brew install byacc
-    ln -s /opt/homebrew/bin/byacc /opt/homebrew/bin/yacc
-    export PATH="/opt/homebrew/bin/yacc:$PATH"
+    YACC='bison -y' PREFIX=/opt/local make

 Alternatively, if you have Xcode.app installed, you can just:

     xcode-select --switch /Applications/Xcode.app/Contents/Developer
-    gmake install

-Then you can simply run `make` or `gmake`:

     make

+Lastly, run the following:

+     make install
      cp /etc/pam.d/sudo /etc/pam.d/doas

 Note: By default macOS blocks doas from using PAM modules, causing doas authentication to fail.
 The cp command above copies the sudo PAM configuration into place for doas to use.